Using spatial analysis to explore environment and sustainability

 Special Projects: The Biodiversity of British Columbia

-Three special initiatives are currently underway.
+Three special environmental initiatives have been developed in the lab.
 Through the Biodiversity of British Columbia website and the biogeographic atlases of British Columbia, E-Flora BC and E-Fauna BC, we provide insights into our provincial biodiversity, what influences it, and how it is studied.
 The atlases contain a significant VGI or citizen science component .

 - Faculty Associate with the UBC Institute for Resources, Environment and Sustainability